Next-Generation Training spaces

-Next-Generation learning spaces will be ‘flipped’
+Next-Generation training spaces will be ‘flipped’

-The teacher no longer needs to stand at the front of the class to impart their wisdom, and students don’t come to class just to listen.
+The trainer no longer needs to stand at the front of the class to impart their wisdom, and students don’t come to class just to listen.
 So they don’t need to sit in rows facing the front.
 And why do we even need a “front”?

-Schools and universities will need a much wider variety of places for learning — from spaces where large groups can work together to secluded corners for concentration, and everything in between.
+Schools, training centres, and universities will need a much wider variety of places for learning — from spaces where large groups can work together to secluded corners for concentration, and everything in between.

 “We have moved away from the notion of students in rows reverently listening to a guru at the front, to more interactive, technology-rich learning environments where the relationship between teacher and student is radically different”